Matching Semantically Similar Non-Identical Objects: Conclusion

 \section{Conclusion}

-In this study, we addressed a novel task of non-identical object matching, where objects to be matched are only assumed semantically similar, not necessarily identical as in prior studies.
-Because of the non-identicality, two objects may be captured in different environments and domains.
-Thus, this task also encompasses robust matching under image corruptions and domain shifts.
-The proposed method exploits object detection and visual explanation as high-level features, thereby strongly focusing existing feature matchers on objects.
-Our experiments demonstrated the effectiveness of the proposed method in non-identical object matching and relative pose estimation under various image corruptions.
+We addressed a novel task of matching non-identical objects, which are only semantically similar, not necessarily identical.
+Due to the non-identicality, two objects may be captured in different environments and domains.
+Thus, robust matching under image corruptions and domain shifts is also encompassed.
+Our method exploits object detection and visual explanation as high-level features, thereby focusing matching on objects.
+The experiments showed the effectiveness of our method in non-identical object matching using TMC, a new annotation-free metric, and relative pose estimation under various image corruptions.